 It's even better if a single photo combines my love of rust and of inanimate faces.
 Although — rather like the robot WALL-E(who had difficulty classifying sporks, if you missed the movie) — deciding which of these two projects they should be added to needed some thought.

 Since spending a very enjoyable time in Seville a few years ago Spain has been firmly on my list of places to explore.
 It's taken a while to get round to a return visit, but a few weeks ago I set our for Valencia.

 Granada, with the nearby Alhambra, was my first thought as a destination and looked like a good bet for some good winter weather.
 After investigating further transport practicalities suggested that Valencia might be a little easier at this time of year and, since it sits on Spain's eastern Mediterranean coast the prospects of catching some sunshine looked equally good.
-As Spain's third largest city (after Madrid and Barcelona) it certainly had plenty of streets to roam - I walked around 40 miles - and no shortage of things to do.
+As Spain's third largest city (after Madrid and Barcelona) it certainly had plenty of streets to roam — thanks to GPS I know I walked around 40 miles — and no shortage of things to do.

 I was taking photos in London at the weekend when it started to rain.
 Having forgotten my umbrella I took shelter in a doorway while waiting for it to clear, keeping my camera ready in case something interesting happened.
 And after around half an hour, it finally did.

 Possibly an escapee from a stag weekend, a man appeared and headed in my direction, carrying a dripping wet fluorescent pink wig in his hand and wearing a very damp fluorescent yellow onesie.
 Not something I see every day of the week.

 The 'photographic marathon' was conceived in Spain in the 1980s and first made it to the UK (Cardiff) in 2004.
 It involves competing against others and the clock to take and submit a set of photos — one image for each of a set of previously undisclosed topics — with no off-camera processing allowed.